The Shipping Law Review: France

 Under French law, the judicial sale of a vessel requires a creditor holding an enforcement title against the owner of the vessel, to proceed with the executory arrest of the vessel.
 These proceedings generally follow a conservatory arrest (attachment) ordered by the court to prevent the vessel from leaving the port until the creditor obtains an enforcement title, which can be an enforceable judgment or an authentic instrument (i.e., a deed).

 An executory arrest gives creditors the right to sell the vessel at a public auction and to obtain satisfactory proceeds therefrom.
 Article R5114-20 et seq. of the Transport Code set out the steps of such a procedure.
-First, an order to pay must be served by a bailiff on the shipowner or the ship's master.
-Within 10 days of the order to pay being served, the creditor must instruct a bailiff to carry out the executory arrest of the vessel, the minutes of which must be served on the port authorities and the consulate of the state the flag of which the foreign ship flies.
-Notice of the arrest must be served on creditors having a publicly registered claim on the vessel.
 The judicial sale of the vessel takes place, at the request of the claimant, by the civil court in the jurisdiction where the vessel is located, and is carried out by auction.
 The court sets the reserve bid, the sale conditions and the date of the sale.
 After the auction sale, creditors of the shipowner or those who have a lien on the ship must file an application requesting to partake in the distribution of the sale proceeds.
 The enforcement judge determines the sharing of the price after having considered the observations that the creditors may send him or her.

 ii Port state control

-France is a member of the Paris Memorandum of Understanding on Port State Control 1982, the provisions of which were incorporated in Council Directive 95/21/EC, now replaced by Directive 2009/16/EC on port state control, which has been transposed into French domestic law, in particular, under Division 150 of the Regulations on the Safety of Life at Sea.
+France is a member of the Paris Memorandum of Understanding on Port State Control 1982 Under French domestic law, port state control is regulated, in particular by Division 150 of the Regulations on the Safety of Life at Sea.

 Inspections are conducted by inspectors of the ships' safety centres, which are part of the Maritime Affairs Administration.
-In 2019, more than 1,000 vessels were inspected in France.
-Half of these inspections revealed deficiencies and 24 vessels were detained.
+In 2019, more than 1,000 foreign vessels and 10,565 French vessels were inspected in France, and 24 vessels were detained.

 Within the framework of port state control, the ship safety centres in France are fixing targets for controlling the sulphur content of marine fuels in increasing numbers, and the public prosecutor is demonstrating a clear intention to seek out and prosecute the instigators of air pollution.
-Hence, there is reason to expect that France will carry out more and more controls on board ships that call at France, whether they are under French or foreign flags.
+Hence, there is reason to expect that France will carry out increasingly more controls on board ships that call at France, whether they are under French or foreign flags.
+In 2019, four out of 628 sulphur emission controls that were carried out were reported to the Public Prosecutor.

 iii Registration and classification